-- PREREQUISITES A minimum 80% in current year's course and B GPA (80% or higher) - MOTIVATED The ability to ignore all the outside distractions and get your work done. - RESPONSIBLE You must be able to meet deadlines. - PROBLEM SOLVER Ability to figure things out on your own or look for other resources. - INDEPENDENT LEARNER -You can take notes, think critically, and study on your own. - ASK QUESTIONS You seek help when you don't understand or need explanations. - STUDY ENVIRONMENT Your home environment is setup so it can also be your classroom. - PARENT SUPPORT Parents need to closely monitor their child's progress and assist at times.
+- PREREQUISITES A minimum 80% in current year's course and B GPA (80% or higher) - MOTIVATED The ability to ignore all the outside distractions and get your work done. - RESPONSIBLE You must be able to meet deadlines. - PROBLEM SOLVER Ability to figure things out on your own or look for other resources.

+- INDEPENDENT LEARNER -You can take notes, think critically, and study on your own. - ASK QUESTIONS You seek help when you don't understand or need explanations. - STUDY ENVIRONMENT Your home environment is setup so it can also be your classroom. - PARENT SUPPORT Parents need to closely monitor their child's progress and assist at times.

 Families work closely with the school counselor and Virtual Learning Facilitator to customize a program and insure a successful experience.
-Students can choose to receive all instruction in an online format or create a blended schedule with traditional and online courses.
 Parents receive weekly progress reports for their students.
 Student progress and log-in/attendance is closely monitored by the Virtual Learning Facilitator.

 Online courses may be considered due to a schedule conflict or when a student would like a unique course not offered in the High School Program of Studies.
 Online courses may be taken for initial credit.
-See your school counselor to discuss advanced placement and dual enrollment options.